-Table 2: The results from Table 1, excluding the time (7500ms) for assertions.
+Table 2.
+The results from Table 1, excluding the time (7500ms) for assertions

 We then tried to determine whether the depth or branching factor of the graph has any effect on speedup as the number of processors increases.
 We first ran an experiment to judge the impact of graph depth.
-We ran the experiment on graphs of five different depths, ranging from 5 to 15 (32 leaves, to 32,768 leaves), while maintaining bf = 2 (see Figure 5), and found that as graph depth is increased, speedup increases very slowly.
-Since this increase must be bounded (we have no reason to believe a more-than-doubling speedup is possible), we have fit logarithmic trendlines to the 2, 4, and 8 CPU data, and found R2 values to suggest a strong fit.
+We ran the experiment on graphs of five different depths, ranging from 5 to 15 (32 leaves, to 32,768 leaves), while maintaining bf = 2 (see Fig. 9), and found that as graph depth is increased, speedup increases very slowly.
+Since this increase must be bounded (we have no reason to believe a more-thandoubling speedup is possible), we have fit logarithmic trendlines to the 2, 4, and 8 CPU data, and found R2 values to suggest a strong fit.

 To find out if branching factor affects speedup, we chose d = 7 (128 leaves, 127 rule nodes), and varied the branching factor from 1 to 4.
 When bf = 1, the graph is simply a chain of nodes, and the use of more processors can provide no possible improvement in computation time.
-In fact, as shown in Figure 6, throwing more processors at the problem makes things worse.
+In fact, as shown in Fig. 10, throwing more processors at the problem makes things worse.
 Fortunately, this is a rather contrived use of the inference graph.
-At branching factors 2-4, the graph performs as expected, with the branching factor increase having little effect on performance.8 There may be a slight performance impact as the branching factor increases, because the RUI computations happening in the rule nodes rely on shared
+At branching factors 2-4, the graph performs as expected, with the branching factor increase having little effect on performance.10 There may be a slight performance impact as the branching factor increases, because the RUI computations happening in the rule nodes rely on shared state, but that performance hit only occurs when two tasks attempt to modify the RUI set of a single node simultaneously - an increasingly unlikely event as we consider larger graphs.

-7All tests were performed on a Dell Poweredge 1950 server with dual quad-core Intel Xeon X5365 processors (no Hyper-Threading) and 32GB RAM.
+9 All tests were performed on a Dell Poweredge 1950 server with dual quad-core Intel Xeon X5365 processors (no Hyper-Threading) and 32GB RAM.
 Each test was performed twice, with the second result being the one used here.
 The first run was only to allow the JVM to "warm up."